July 02, 2021 By Courtney Smith

 At one of my appointments at 33 weeks I was sent straight to the hospital for a 24 hour urine analysis.
 That hospital stay turned into a 3 day stay because of my blood pressure.
 My doctor was trying out different dosage of medications to try and get my blood pressure stable.
 I was also given steroid shots to help develop my daughters lungs if she were to be born early.
 I was released on day 3 on strict bedrest and told if my blood pressure ever got to be at certain levels I had call the on call nurse.
 Almost every day until delivery I had to call because I would reach a new blood pressure and my medication would be increased.

-Once I reached 35 weeks and 3 days my blood pressure could no longer be controlled and I was sent to the hospital to deliver.
+Once I reached 35 weeks and 3 days my blood pressure could no longer be controlled and I was sent to the hospital to deliver from what I thought would be normal appointment.
 I was 3-4 cm dilated and was having steady contractions.
 My doctor broke my water to further progress labor.
 I was hooked up to magnesium and got an epidural.
 I labored for a few hours before things turned worse.
 My blood pressure was high.
-And my baby's heartrate was decelerating.
+And my baby's heart rate was decelerating.
 A c-section was decided and then preformed.
 My daughter was immediately given to the NICU team as soon as she was born.
 She was 4 pounds and 17 inches.
 I don't remember much and I'm not sure if my memory is fuzzy due to the trauma I experienced or all the medication I was on.
 After birth I was taken to the recovery room and I was on magnesium for another 27 hours.
 As soon as I was able to get off magnesium I was able to go see my baby in the NICU.
 I didn't meet her until 27 hours after birth.
-That moment of being able to meet by baby after birth was taken away from me by preeclampsia.
+That moment of being able to meet my baby after birth was taken away from me by preeclampsia.
 I spent 6 days in the hospital due to my high blood pressure.
 I had multiple tests and blood draws.I also had lots of fluid in my lungs so I had an EKG and an x-ray done.
 I was released on blood pressure medication and now, 2 years out, I do not have any high blood pressure problems.
 My daughter was in the NICU for 15 days.
 She was diagnosed with IUGR after birth and struggled for a while with developmental delays, but today she is just like any other 2 year old.
 But we got lucky.